Akhil-SM12/datagenie/README.md

 # datagenie

-I have uploaded the following documents- 1 pdf, 1 ppt.
+I have uploaded the following documents- 2 pdfs.

 It consists of my approach and visualization results.